 However, reliably turning \poc generation into a general-purpose validation oracle remains challenging (\autoref{sec:background:problem-setting}): \begin{itemize}[leftmargin=*,topsep=0pt] \item \textbf{C1: \llm reward hacking.} \llms are rewarded to produce outputs that appear to be successful, even if the outputs are incorrect.
 This usually leads to hallucinated or non-functional \pocs.
-As a validation oracle, a bad \poc is worse than no output, so the system must enforce either high-quality \pocs or faithful rejection. \item \textbf{C2: Heterogeneity.} Different systems require vastly different types of \poc{s}.
+As a validation oracle, a bad \poc is worse than no output, so the system must enforce either high-quality \pocs or faithful rejection. \item \textbf{C2: Heterogeneity.} Different systems require vastly different types of \pocs.
 A browser bug may need a multi-process script driving DevTools, while a compiler bug may need a crafted IR input.
-Determining which format is appropriate and whether a \poc genuinely demonstrates a bug is itself non-trivial. \item \textbf{C3: Scalability.} Generating valid \pocs requires extensive exploration of the codebase, build system, and tooling.
-Repeating this exploration for every bug in a large codebase is costly without a mechanism to accumulate and reuse knowledge. \end{itemize}
+Constructing a valid \poc in the correct format that genuinely demonstrates the bug is itself non-trivial. \item \textbf{C3: Scalability.} Generating valid \pocs requires extensive exploration of the codebase, build system, and tooling.
+Repeating this for every bug in a large codebase is costly without a way to accumulate and reuse knowledge. \end{itemize}